Andy74-italy/MicroserviceTest/README.md

 In both cases, a plug-in methodology is adopted, ie the ability to load components by providing libraries to the system core, thus enriching its functionality.

-For details, refer to the specific readme files for each branch.
+For details, refer to the specific readme files for each branch contained in the src folder of this project.